Key Takeaways

 Assessment

-Spokane is no longer a sleeper city—it’s sprinting into investor crosshairs.
+Spokane is no longer a sleeper city; it’s sprinting into investor crosshairs.

-The Centennial Rise project not only fills a housing gap but introduces a scalable investment model backed by incentives and urban demand.
+The Centennial Rise project not only fills a housing gap but also introduces a scalable investment model backed by incentives and urban demand.

 For those seeking value-add opportunities beyond the I-5 corridor, Spokane offers the right mix of growth, affordability, and long-term stability.